Published on: 17 April, 2019

 (b) Explain to me in layman’s jargon how you will invest my money?
 To be more specific, how do you ensure that my money does not get invested in crony capitalist’s companies or in companies run by unethical management teams?

-(c) What will you do to minimise the risk associated with investing my corpus in the Indian stockmarket?
+(c) What will you do to minimize the risk associated with investing my corpus in the Indian stockmarket?
 In specific, if I need my money back at very short notice, will you be able to accommodate me?
 If I want to avoid the high brokerage, custody & fund accounting costs and the capital gains taxes typically associated with PMS investments in India, how can you help me?

 It is not so much that this minority of our clients understands what we do more or less than the rest of our clients.
 It is more that they are able to zero in on what really matters in the hour that is allocated to these meetings.
 The enviable ability of a minority of people to understand a relatively complex matter quickly and ask penetrating questions is something we too would like to possess.
 So why is it that some people have greater clarity of thought than others?